Best tax-free cars 2023

 Want to pay nothing in VED road tax?
 These days that means buying an electric car so here are our top tax-free cars to buy

-From 1 April 2017, the government introduced new rules which revamped the UK VED tax system.
-Cars which previously cost pennies to tax now face significant annual bills and if you want a vehicle that’s free to tax for the foreseeable future you’ll now need an electric car.
+On 1 April 2017, the government introduced the latest UK Vehicle Excise Duty (VED) tax system.
+New cars which previously cost a small amount to tax under the old system now faced new and sometimes significant annual bills.
+If you want a vehicle that’s free to tax for the foreseeable future, you’ll need a zero-emission electric car.

 You can click on the links in the list below to see our best tax-free cars...

 - Fiat 500 e